Sepahsalar/42-get_next_line/README.md

 ## Description

 This projects is about creating a function that, allows to read a line ending with a newline character `\n` from a file descriptor, without knowing its size beforehand.
-One of the goal of this project is to learn a highly interesting new concept in C programming: static variables, and to gain a deeper understanding of allocations, whether they happen on the stack memory or in the heap memory, the manipulation and the life cycle of a buffer, the unexpected complexity implied in the use of one or many static variables.
+One of the goal of this project is to learn a highly interesting new concept in `C` programming: **static variables**, and to gain a deeper understanding of allocations, whether they happen on the stack memory or in the heap memory, the manipulation and the life cycle of a buffer, the unexpected complexity implied in the use of one or many static variables.

 </br>